PrivSec-dev/privsec.dev/content/posts/linux/Desktop Linux Hardening.md

 Madaidan recommends that you disable [unprivileged user namespaces](https://github.com/sangam14/CloudNativeLab/blob/master/LXC/Linux%20Containers/User_namespaces.md) due to the [significant attack surface for privilege escalation](https://madaidans-insecurities.github.io/linux.html#kernel).
 However, some software such as Podman and LXC relies on unprivileged user namespaces.
 If you wish to use such software, do not disable `kernel.unprivileged_userns_clone`.
 Note that this setting does not exist in the upstream kernel and is added downstream by some distributions.

-If you are using Kicksecure or Whonix, most of this hardening is included by default.
-If you are using Debian, you should consider [morphing it into Kicksecure](https://www.kicksecure.com/wiki/Debian).
-On other distributions, you can copy the configuration file from [Tommy's repository](https://github.com/TommyTran732/Linux-Setup-Scripts/blob/main/etc/sysctl.d/99-workstation.conf).
+On distributions other than Whonix and Kicksecure, you can copy the configuration file from [Tommy's repository](https://github.com/TommyTran732/Linux-Setup-Scripts/blob/main/etc/sysctl.d/99-workstation.conf).

 #### Boot Parameters

-_See ["2.3&nbsp;Boot parameters"](https://madaidans-insecurities.github.io/guides/linux-hardening.html#boot-parameters) in Madaidan's guide and [Kicksecure boot parameters](https://github.com/Kicksecure/security-misc/tree/master/etc/default/grub.d).
+_See ["2.3&nbsp;Boot parameters"](https://madaidans-insecurities.github.io/guides/linux-hardening.html#boot-parameters) in Madaidan's guide.
 If desired, [formal documentation of boot parameters](https://www.kernel.org/doc/html/latest/admin-guide/kernel-parameters.html) is available upstream._

 Copy these parameters into [your bootloader's configuration](https://wiki.archlinux.org/title/Kernel_parameters#Configuration).
 On rpm&#8209;ostree distributions, make sure to use `rpm-ostree kargs` rather than editing GRUB configuration directly.